 La Terraza del Casino

 Address: Calle Alcalá, 15, 28022, Madrid

 Madrid’s most opulent address, La Terraza del Casino’s tables are in high demand thanks to the consistently excellent cooking traversing a range of cuisines.
 Much loved by Madrid’s elite, La Terraza’s fame is due, in part, to the fact that the legendary chef Ferran Adria lends his expertise to the kitchen, working with resident chef Paco Roncero to craft a range of exciting and imaginative dishes.
-The building itself is worthy of mention; built in the 1830s it was designed to function as a meeting place for the aristocracy, a fitting beginning as today it houses a glamorous 2 Michelin-starred restaurant.
-Patrons are given an evening of true international theater – Roncero’s tasting menu is designed to equally tease and delight the senses.
-A typical experience might involve razor-clam niguri, sauteed squid with onion and ink confit, langoustine wrapped in quinoa and Wagyu beef served with a teriyaki sauce.
+The building itself is worthy of mention; built in the 1830s, it was designed to function as a meeting place for the aristocracy, a fitting beginning as today it houses a glamorous 2 Michelin-starred restaurant.
+Patrons are given an evening of true international theater – Roncero’s tasting menu is designed to tease and delight the senses equally.
+A typical experience might involve razor-clam niguri, sauteed squid with onion and ink confit, langoustine wrapped in quinoa, and Wagyu beef served with a teriyaki sauce.
 Those with a sweet tooth will love the strawberry coulis with pepper ice-cream, although our favorite is the chocolate and ice-cream bonbon.
 The only trouble is, you can’t stop eating them.
-Service is thoroughly slick and courteous, while the wine list extensive, varied and unusually for Spain, full of options from further afield.
+Service is thoroughly slick and courteous, while the wine list extensive, varied, and unusually for Spain, full of options from further afield.